[This post was last updated June 2025]

 (5) Make sure to bring the following:

-• River shoes to protect your feet – I use Chacos
+- River shoes to protect your feet – I use Tevas

-• Floating cooler – if you want to bring your booze
+- Floating cooler – if you want to bring your drinks

-There are a few mini-rapids to be aware of, but nothing too wild!
+Float the Boise has launched a safety checklist that I recommend you look over before floating the river.
+Like I mentioned above, there are a few Class II rapids to be aware of, but nothing too wild!
 Not to scare you, but people have died floating the river.
-There are branches and dangerous bushes that you can get caught in that can flip you over or pop your tube.
-I recommend the buddy system while floating and just in case you get stuck.
+There are branches, and dangerous bushes that you can get caught in that can flip you over or pop your tube.
+I recommend the buddy system while floating, just in case you get stuck.
 Also, it’s important to beware of kids jumping off one of the bridges you pass underneath.
-Be careful with your drinking as I’ve seen drunk people get in hairy situations that you don’t want to experience!
+Be careful with your drinking, as I’ve seen drunk people get in hairy situations that you don’t want to experience!

 (7) Leave the river cleaner than you found it

-Nothing irks me more than the time I saw a bunch of drunk kids throwing can into the river.
+Nothing irks me more than the time I saw a bunch of drunk kids throwing cans into the river.
 Please, please, please respect the river.
-It’s something for all of us to enjoy and up to all of us to keep clean!
-Haul out what you bring it and leave it as you found it.
-Also, remember to not take glass containers on the river or in the parks.
+It’s something for all of us to enjoy, and up to all of us to keep clean!
+Haul out what you bring in and leave it as you found it.
+Also, remember not to take glass containers on the river or in the parks.
+When in doubt, Leave No Trace.

 Most of all, have fun floating the Boise River!
-It’s a great day out on the river and such a great afternoon activity to do in the hot summer heat!
+It’s a great day out on in Boise and such a great afternoon activity to do in the hot summer heat!
 Look out for bald eagles along the river and just beware that the water is pretty cold in the earlier summer months, so be prepped to have a refreshing float.